 METHODS

-We conducted a retrospective cross-sectional single-center study from January 2008 to November 2017 at the Pediatric Department of our institution, including children < 18 year-old diagnosed as myocarditis.
-Poor outcome was defined as the occurrence of any of the following facts: death, heart transplant, persistent left ventricular systolic dysfunction or dilation at hospital discharge (early poor outcome) or after one year of follow-up (late poor outcome).
-We analyzed different clinical features and diagnostic test findings in order to provide some diagnostic clues for myocarditis in children.
+We conducted a retrospective cross-sectional single-center study from January 2008 to November 2017 at the Pediatric Department of our institution, including children < 18-years-old diagnosed with myocarditis.
+Poor outcome was defined as the occurrence of any of the following facts: death, heart transplant, persistent left ventricular systolic dysfunction or dilation at hospital discharge (early poor outcome), or after 1 year of follow-up (late poor outcome).
+We analyzed different clinical features and diagnostic test findings in order to provide diagnostic clues for myocarditis in children.
 Multivariable stepwise logistic regression analysis was performed using all variables that had been selected by univariate analysis to determine independent factors that predicted a poor early or late outcome in our study population.

 RESULTS

 A total of 42 patients [69% male; median age of 8 (1.5-12) years] met study inclusion criteria.
 Chest pain (40%) was the most common specific cardiac symptom.
 Respiratory tract symptoms (cough, apnea, rhinorrhea) (38%), shortness of breath (35%), gastrointestinal tract symptoms (vomiting, abdominal pain, diarrhea) (33%), and fever (31%) were the most common non-cardiac initial complaints.
-Tachycardia (57%) and tachypnea (52%) were the most common signs on the initial physical exam, followed by nonspecific signs of respiratory tract infection (44%) and respiratory distress (35%).
-Specific abnormal signs of heart failure such as heart murmur (26%), systolic hypotension (24%), gallop rhythm (20%) or hepatomegaly (20%) were less prevalent.
-Up to 43% of patients presented an early poor outcome and 16% presented a late poor outcome.
+Tachycardia (57%) and tachypnea (52%) were the most common signs on the initial physical exam followed by nonspecific signs of respiratory tract infection (44%) and respiratory distress (35%).
+Specific abnormal signs of heart failure such as heart murmur (26%), systolic hypotension (24%), gallop rhythm (20%), or hepatomegaly (20%) were less prevalent.
+Up to 43% of patients presented an early poor outcome, and 16% presented a late poor outcome.
 In multivariate analysis, an initial left ventricular ejection fraction (LVEF) < 30% remained the only significant predictor for early [odds ratio (OR) (95%CI) = 21 (2-456), P = 0.027) and late [OR (95%CI) = 8 (0.56-135) , P = 0.047) poor outcome in children with myocarditis.
-LVEF correlated well with age (r = 0.51, P = 0.005), days from the initiation of symptoms (r = -0.31, P = 0.045), and N-terminal pro-brain natriuretic peptide (NT-proBNP) levels (r = 0.66, P < 0.001), but not with Troponin T (r = -0.05, P = 0.730) or CRP levels (r = -0.13, P = 0.391).
-NT-proBNP presented a high diagnostic accuracy for LVEF < 30% on echocardiography, with an area under curve of 0.931 (95%CI: 0.858-0.995, P < 0.001).
-The best cut-off point was 2000 pg/mL, with a sensitivity of 90%, specificity of 81%, positive predictive value of 60% and negative predictive value of 96%.
+LVEF correlated well with age (r = 0.51, P = 0.005), days from the initiation of symptoms (r = -0.31, P = 0.045), and N-terminal pro-brain natriuretic peptide levels (r = 0.66, P < 0.001), but not with troponin T (r = -0.05, P = 0.730) or C-reactive protein levels (r = -0.13, P = 0.391).
+N-terminal pro-brain natriuretic peptide presented a high diagnostic accuracy for LVEF < 30% on echocardiography with an area under curve of 0.931 (95%CI: 0.858-0.995, P < 0.001).
+The best cut-off point was 2000 pg/mL with a sensitivity of 90%, specificity of 81%, positive predictive value of 60%, and negative predictive value of 96%.

-CONCLUSSION
+CONCLUSION

 The diagnosis of myocarditis in children is challenging due to the heterogeneous and unspecific clinical presentation.
 The presence of LVEF < 30% on echocardiography on admission was the major predictor for poor outcomes.
-Younger ages, a prolonged course of the disease and NT-proBNP levels could help to identify these high-risk patients.
+Younger ages, a prolonged course of the disease, and N-terminal pro-brain natriuretic peptide levels could help to identify these high-risk patients.

 Key words: Myocarditis; Children; Echocardiography; N-terminal pro-brain natriuretic peptide; Myocardial ischemia; Cardiac magnetic resonance imaging; Heart transplantation; Dilated cardiomyopathy